LinkedInLearning/gitops-foundations-env-2892009/argo/README.md

 4.  **ArgoCd** is the GitOps operator that runs in the cluster and applies the example manifests.
 You can download and install ArgoCd by following the tools [getting started guide][argo-start].

 ## Instructions
-This repository contains a folder for each of the tools used within the course.
-Inside of each folder, you'll find the files for the example demonstrations pertaining to the tool and more information about the prerequisite technologies.
+This folder contains the example files for the ArgoCD demonstrations, prior to  pertaining to the tool and more information about the prerequisite technologies.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.